koooootake/Portrait-without-Depth-ios/README.md

 [![MIT License](http://img.shields.io/badge/license-MIT-green.svg?style=flat)](LICENSE)
 [![Twitter](https://img.shields.io/badge/twitter-@koooootake-blue.svg?style=flat)](http://twitter.com/koooootake)

-Try Swift 2019 demo app that converts Depth-less 2D images into Portrait mode.
+try!
+Swift 2019 demo app that converts Depth-less 2D images into Portrait mode.

 ## How to build
-1. Download `opencv2.framework` from [here](https://opencv.org/releases.html), then put it into this folder.
+1. Download `opencv2.framework` from [here](https://opencv.org/releases.html) v3.4.5, then put it into this folder.
-2. Open `Portrait.xcworkspace` with Xcode 10.x and build it ✨
+2. Open `Portrait.xcworkspace` with Xcode 10.x and build it

 ## About this app
 In iOS’s Portrait mode, you can take beautiful photos that keep your subject sharp while blurring the background.
 This so-called bokeh effect can be done by using Depth.
 In contrast, this app attempts to make Depth-less 2D images into Portrait mode by following steps.